 How to Back Up Your Android Tablet

 A backup is a safety copy of information.
-For your Android tablet, the backup copy includes contact information, music, photos, video, and apps you’ve installed, plus any settings you’ve made to customize your tablet.
+For your Android tablet, the backup copy includes contact information, music, photos, videos, and apps you’ve installed — plus, any settings you’ve made to customize your tablet.
 Copying that information to another source is one way to keep the information safe in case anything happens to your tablet.

 Yes, a backup is a good thing.
 Lamentably, there’s no universal method of backing up the stuff on your Android tablet.

 Your Google account information is backed up automatically.
 That information includes the tablet’s address book, Gmail inbox, and Calendar app appointments.
 Because that information automatically syncs with the Internet, a backup is always present.

 To confirm that your Google account information is being backed up, heed these steps:

 At the Home screen, touch the Apps icon.